TheAigokeros/ssnc-iac-aws/README.md

 ## Notes

-- This is a test/evaluation implementation using a flat structure for clarity
+- This is a staging/test implementation using a flat structure for clarity
-- For production use, consider:
+- Not for production.
+For a production system, strongly consider:
   - Modularizing the codebase
   - Implementing environment-specific configurations
   - Using remote state backend (S3)